ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

 [View included, rejected, and under review mods for Listo here!](https://docs.google.com/spreadsheets/d/1_dZdM_16xeE4yIqKYyk7HMjLI3WW7PhfpdlrKHM4vyg/edit?usp=sharing)

+# Listonomicon v2.3.1

+Save Safe?
+Yes*.
+Anyone playing a Shadow Sorcerer should be prepared to respec after updating due to a big update to that subclass mod.

+1. UPDATED Astral Self, Zealot, Shadow Sorcerery, Goon's Passive Library, Expansion 13-20, Tomes and Manuals.
+2. ADDED Dye Support for Shields.
+All (vanilla) shield models should support applying dyes.
+3. ADDED Enweaved (thank you Yoesph and Goon for working all night/morning on this).
+This adds a new feat that allows any player to get +2 INT/WIS/CHA, to a limit of 22, but the price is dire (and hilarious).
+This is mostly intended to be a joke/challenge inclusion for Listo players too dumb or too brave.
+4. ADDED Mage Armor Quality of Life.
+Mage Armor should no longer be disabled by putting armor on, it will only be temporarily suppressed.
+So you no longer need to fear accidentally equipping boots or gloves that are actually light armor or whatever, and wasting that spell slot.
+5. ADDED Mantle of Holy Light, a magic cloak hidden in Act 2.
+6. ADDED Lydia's Head Patch for Genasi, increasing the variety of heads available for our favorite demi-elementals.
+7. ADDED Alternative Prone Rules.
+Being knocked prone no longer ends your turn!
+It just costs half your movement to stand up, and a Concentration check.
+8. ADDED Experimental Alchemy as a Feat.
+This is an alternative way to get access to Experimental Alchemy, in addition to the similar Alchemist feat, being a wizard, or being an artificer.
+All of these sources of Exp Alch do NOT stack.
+9. ADDED Vampiric Touch for Oathbreakers, Warden of Vitality for Druids and Clerics, Upcastable Elemental Weapon For Druids and Rangers, and More Spore Druid Circle Spells.
+This spreads a couple under loved spells to subclasses that either gained access as part of TCoE, or deserve access to more thematically appropriate spells.
+10. ADDED Druid Wild Companion, giving druids access to find familiar and flock of familiars.
+11. ADDED Druids Speak With Animals.
+Druids will now always have Speak With Animals prepared.
+12. ADDED Actually GOODberry, which makes the goodberry spell less bad.
+13. Updated Listo's wiki heavily.
+The old "Why play Listo?" philosophy page has been repurposed to talk about information pertaining to builds, such as links to mods for feats and a list of subclasses added in Listo.
+The wiki is going to be heavily WIP for a long time to catalog and detail everything Listo changes and what build varieties people should explore.
+Do you think you could contribute?
+[Make a pull request on this Github page with your additions](https://github.com/TheMrNewVegas/TheMrNewVegas.github.io/blob/main/docs/7listo/6-SpellsFeatsClassesItems.md).

+Again big thanks to Yoesph/Goonsack continuing to make content just because I ask them to.
+Thanks Chizfreak and Sumdra for joining the Discord and helping explain your mods to me, many of them could (and should) have been incorporated a long time ago.
+Thanks Reyqune for making me your Enhanced Edition tester so I could steal notes on QoL mods you found and I didn't. :)

 # Listonomicon v2.3

 Save Safe?
 No. (technically yes if you are not using the removed cosmetic and are okay with respec'ing every character to clear outdated class progression/Expansion 13-20 issues, but please either start a new game or stay on the current update to finish an ongoing campaign)